12 Best Lodging Options for Olympic National Park

 There is no internet or television available in any rooms at Kalaloch Lodge.
 That's because there's enough natural wonder surrounding the property to warrant the lack of distractions.
 The wild coastline is within steps of the property, and areas like the Hoh Rainforest are within a short drive.

 2. Lake Crescent Lodge

 Lake Crescent Lodge has sat at the southern shore of its namesake feature for over a century.
-First built in 1915, the lodge today exudes a rustic appeal that pairs well with Olympic's wild surroundings.
+It was first built in 1915 and today exudes a rustic appeal that pairs well with its wild surroundings.
 The lodge is open between the end of April through November, during which time reservations fill up fast.
 It's a 30-minute drive from Port Angeles to reach the property.